 John J. DeGioia, President of Georgetown University, presents the Presidential Medal to Dr. Barbara Mujica.

-Since her son returned from Iraq in 2008, Barbara Mujica has been
+Ever since her son returned from Iraq in 2008, Barbara Mujica has been

 an advocate for student veterans at Georgetown University, where she is a